lamberta/devkit-doc/api/ui/view.md

 Remove a named filter from this view.

-### view.toString ()
-1. Return: `{string}`

 ### view.getTag ()
 1. Return: `{string}`

-Return a readable tag for a view.
+Return the human-readable name for a view.

+### view.hide ()

+Make the view invisible.

 ### view.show ()

-Make the view visible, trigger a repaint.

-### view.hide ()

-Make the view invisible, trigger a repaint.
+Make the view visible.

 ### view.focus ()
 1. Return: `{this}`

-Indicate to the focus manager this element is focused.
+Indicate to the focus manager this view has focus.

 ### view.blur ()
 1. Return: `{this}`

-Indicate to the focus manager this element is blurred.
+Indicate to the focus manager this element has been blurred.

 ### Event handlers